asmohammadi/MyLinuxDocs/Self Study/00- Linux Basics.md

 find . -size -100k
 find . -mtime +7 # Search with modify time (Days) find . -mtime -3
+find / -perm -4000 -print # Fine all files with SUID permission.
 ```

 ### Using -exec in Find: